 So here’s the thing.
 There are certain tools publishing professionals use, and if you want to be considered a professional, you should use them too.
 Chief among these is the word processing software we use.
 All the publishers I deal with use Microsoft Word.
-I also have and use Apple Pages, though not as much.

 When I send editorial notes back to an author, furthermore, I also tell him how we will work together.
 In my cover e-mail, I ask him if he knows how to use track changes; just in case, I attach my little homemade tutorial.

 So when I get questions like …

 I have the version of Word that came loaded free on my Dell, but I can’t seem to turn on track changes.
 What should I do?

 Can you save this as a .doc instead of .docx?
 I can’t open it.

 I can’t run track changes on my personal computer (I have a Mac and don’t have Word at home).
 I can’t do this on my work computer for obvious reasons.
 Hopefully you can see my changes on your end?

 … this is what I think:

 Why would you pay me as much as you’re paying me and not be prepared to work with me the way we’ve discussed?
 It’s on my website and I covered it in my introductory communication with you.